bidaye-lab/dlc_utilities/create-training-set/README.md

-Code and examples to create a training dataset from a DLC output file.
+Code and examples to create a training dataset from a DLC output.
 Converts a DLC tracked points output file to a DLC training dataset input file.